geo-desic/first-shape-js/README.md

 This code is currently hosted using GitHub Pages, so try it out [here](https://geo-desic.github.io/first-shape-js).

 ## Installation
-Create a site using any web server and make the contents of this repository available to it.
-Make sure the default page is set to index.html.
+Make the contents of this repository available to any web server capable of serving static files and make sure the default page is set to index.html.

 ## Background and Motivation
 This project was created as part of a larger initiative to: